Learn About ETFs (Exchange Traded Funds)

 Exchange-traded funds provide a low-cost and accessible way of investing in a wide variety of securities, including large-cap stocks, emerging market debt, precious metals, currencies, and even agricultural commodities.

 The largest exchange-traded funds issuers are State Street Global Advisors, Barclays Global Investors, PowerShares, and Vanguard.

 The supply of ETF shares is regulated through an instrument known as creation and redemption, which involves large specialized investors, called authorized participants.
 The process is quite complicated, so, I won’t discuss it in detail as it is out of our scope.

 When an investor buys a position in an ETF, they are exchanging shares with other investors through an exchange, similar to stock trading.
 ETF managers accommodate investment inflows and outflows by creating or redeeming “creation units,” -- the baskets of assets that repeat the total of the ETF’s holdings.

-The volume of transaction can be very high for high profile ETFs but very low for less-known.
+The volume of transactions can be very high for high-profile ETFs but very low for less-known.
 I know that some investors avoid certain ETFs because of low trading volume, and I can understand them – with a low trading volume, the spread between asking price and offered price can be much wider than with a high volume.
-So, you wouldn’t want to buy the share at the higher price because asking price is high and similarly selling lower because the offered price to buy is far away from asking.
+So, you wouldn’t want to buy the share at a higher price because the asking price is high and similarly selling lower because the offered price to buy is far away from asking.